 What Are the Differences Between Copyrights, Patents, and Trademarks?

-What are the differences between copyrights, patents, and trademarks?
-The lines separating them can be fine indeed on the surface, but these legal protections are different and it's important for entrepreneurs to understand how and why.
+The lines separating copyrights, patents, and trademarks can be fine indeed on the surface, but these legal protections are different and it's important for entrepreneurs to understand how and why.
 You have to be able to protect your rights to your materials, inventions, products, ideas, and services.

 A patent protects your rights to an invention—typically something tangible, but not always.
 Patenting is a legal process that's accomplished by submitting a formal patent application to the United States Patent and Trademark Office.
 Fees vary depending upon exactly what you're trying to patent.